codingclap/react-blog-system/README.md

 # React Blog System

 A full-featured blog application built using **React.js**.
-The React Blog System allows users to create, read, update, and delete blog posts, offering a clean and responsive UI.
+The React Blog System allows users to create, read, update, and delete blog posts with the login and signup feature and offering a clean and responsive UI.

 ---